githuseyingur/time_scheduler_table/README.md

 ];
 ```
 Create your Time Scheduler Widget: <br>
-<u>topTitles<u> contain days or values that you define.
+<u>topTitles</u> contain days or values that you define.
 It is not required. <br> The default value is : ["Mon", "Tue", "Wed", "Thur", "Fri", "Sat", "Sun"]
 ```dart
 TimeSchedulerTable(
   cellHeight: 48,